BermudaOfficial Name: Bermuda

 Entry, Exit & Visa Requirements

-All persons traveling between the United States and Bermuda are required to present a passport to enter Bermuda or re-enter the United States.
+All persons traveling between the United States and Bermuda are required to present a passport valid through the duration of stay in Bermuda to enter Bermuda and to re-enter the United States.
 Travelers with questions concerning travel to Bermuda may contact the British Embassy in Washington, DC or any of the British Consulate General offices across the United States.
 Visit the British Embassy website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Bermuda.